silversub/terraform/getting-started.md

    </tr>
    <tr>
    <td><code>generation</code></td>
    <td>Enter <strong>1</strong> to configure the {{site.data.keyword.cloud_notm}} provider plug-in to provision VPC on Classic infrastructure resources.
-This value is used for all VPC resources that you specify in your Terraform configuration files.
+This value is used for all VPC resources that you specify in your Terraform on {{site.data.keyword.cloud_notm}} configuration files.
 You can remove this parameter if you want to provision classic infrastructure resources only. </td>
    </tr>
    <tr>
    <td><code>region</code></td>